GorillaSapiens/polyBASIC/README.md

 # polyECMA55

-an attempt at a multilingual unicode capable ECMA-55 BASIC
+An attempt at a multilingual unicode capable ECMA-55 (ish) BASIC programming language.

+You know, for kids.